guidoman/guidoman.github.io/_posts/2021-08-05-spark-kafka-reader.markdown

 {% endhighlight %}

 ### Save the offset of the last read message
-If you haven't get the `endingOffsets` directly from Kafka and passed them as option to the reader, you must retrieve them from the dataset you've just read:
+If you haven't read the `endingOffsets` directly from Kafka and passed them as option to the reader, you must retrieve them from the dataset you've just read:

 {% highlight java %}
 void getMaxOffsets(Dataset<Row> kafkaInput, String topicName) {